Literature DB >> 30222933

 Abstract

 Chitosan has been widely employed to deliver nucleic acids such as siRNA and plasmids.
 However, chitosan-mediated delivery of a gene-editing system has not been reported yet.
-In this study, poly(ethylene glycol) monomethyl ether (mPEG) was conjugated to chitosan with different molecular weights (low molecular weight and medium molecular weight chitosan) achieving a high degree of substitution as identified by Fourier transform infrared spectroscopy (FTIR) and proton nuclear magnetic resonance (1H NMR) spectra.
+In this study, poly(ethylene glycol) monomethyl ether (n>an class="Chemical">mPEG) was conjugated to chitosan with different molecular weights (low molecular weight and medium molecular weight chitosan) achieving a high degree of substitution as identified by Fourier transform infrared spectroscopy (FTIR) and proton nuclear magnetic resonance (1H NMR) spectra.
 PEGylated chitosan/pSpCas9-2A-GFP nanocomplexes were formed at different N/ P (amine group to phosphate group) ratios and characterized in terms of size and zeta potential.
 The nanocomplexes developed showed the capability to protect loaded nucleic acids from DNase I digestion and from the stresses of nebulization.
 In addition, we demonstrated that the PEG conjugation of chitosan improved the mucus-penetration capability of the formed nanocomplexes at N/ P ratios of 5, 10, 20, and 30.
 Finally, PEGylated low molecular weight chitosan nanocomplexes showed optimal transfection efficiency at an N/ P ratio of 20, while PEGylated medium molecular weight chitosan nanocomplexes showed an optimal transfection efficiency at an N/ P ratio of 5 at pH 6.5 and 6.8.
 This study established the basis for the delivery of a gene-editing system by PEGylated chitosan nanocomplexes.

 Entities: